-- and hold ENGINE START/STOP for five seconds until the green light comes on in the button.
-See Ignition Positions (Keyless Access) \$\infty\$ 226 or Ignition Positions (Key Access) ⇒ 224. - 4.
-Set the parking brake.
-See Electric Parking Brake \$ 240. - 5.
-Disconnect from the tow vehicle. - 6.
-Shift the transmission to N (Neutral). - 7.
-Shift the transfer case to 2 ↑ (Two-Wheel Drive High).
-When the shift to 2 1 (Two-Wheel Drive High) is complete, the light in the instrument cluster will stop flashing and stay lit.
-See - 8.
-Start the engine.
-Check that the vehicle is in 2 1 (Two-Wheel Drive High) bu starting the engine and shifting the transmission to D (Drive) and then to R (Reverse).
+- 7. Shift the transfer case to 2 ↑ (Two-Wheel Drive High).
+When the shift to 2 ↑ (Two-Wheel Drive High) is complete, the light in the instrument cluster will stop flashing and stay lit.
+See Four-Wheel-Drive Light ⇔ 117. - Start the engine.
+Check that the vehicle is in 2 ↑ (Two-Wheel Drive High) by starting the engine and shifting the transmission to D (Drive) and then to R (Reverse).
 There should be movement of the vehicle while shifting. - 9.
 Shift the transmission to P (Park) and turn off the ignition. - 10.
 Release the parking brake and remove the wheel blocks. - 11.
 Reset any lost presets.

-The outside temperature display will default to 0 °C (32 °F) but will reset with normal usage.
+The outside temperature display will default to 0 $^\circ\text{C}$ (32 $^\circ\text{F}) but will reset with normal usage.$